ReX-XAI/ReX/docs/command_line.md

 ## Preprocessing

+Input data should be transformed in the same way the model's training data was transformed before training.
+For PyTorch models, you should specify the preprocessing steps in the custom script.
+See the sample script in `scripts/`.

-ReX by default tries to make reasonable guesses for image preprocessing.
+Otherwise, ReX by default tries to make reasonable guesses for image preprocessing.
+This includes resizing the image to match that needed for the model, converting it to a numpy array, and normalising the data.
+Image data will be normalised to a 0-1 range.
+Optionally, you can provide means and standard deviations for further normalisation.
+In the event the the model input is single channel and the image is multi-channel, then ReX will try to convert the image to greyscale.
+If you want to avoid this, then pass in a greyscale image.

-If the image has already been resized appropriately for the model, then use the processed flag:
+If the image has already been resized appropriately for the model, then use the `--processed` flag:

 ```bash
 rex <path_to_image> --model <path_to_model> --processed
 ```

-ReX will still normalize the image and convert it into a numpy array.
-In the event the the model input is single channel and the image is multi-channel, then ReX will try to convert the image to greyscale.
-If you want to avoid this, then pass in a greyscale image.

 ### Preprocess Script